By: Neil Greathead, Chief Customer Officer at Smart Communications

 Improving Digital Experiences to Meet Rising Expectations

-Managing customer expectations during the claims process was identified as another major opportunity to win back trust.
-89% cited delays as the biggest factor that dented trust during the pandemic.
+Insurers build trust by managing customer expectations during the claims process.
+89% of those surveyed cited delays as the biggest factor that dented trust during the pandemic.
 Customers experiencing upheaval in their personal or business finances did not have patience for opaque, slow turnaround times.
 Again, this challenge points the way to an opportunity: 81% believe that real-time digital updates would safeguard trust.

-Ultimately, insurance leaders agree that without a seamless digital experience, trust will continue to suffer.
+Ultimately, insurance leaders agree that without a seamless digital experience, the ability of insurers to build trust will continue to suffer.
 Consumers know what better looks like when it comes to digital experiences, and companies who don’t invest in improving customer communications will be left behind.

 Insurance executives believe it’s time to get personal.
 An overwhelming 98% said optimizing personalized customer contact in all digital interactions would increase trust.
 Personalization conveys both relevance and empathy.
 Customers want to be known and understood by the companies they work with.
 They’ve been trained by Amazon’s algorithms to receive highly relevant product recommendations and want that same kind of insightfulness across all their digital interactions.
 This doesn’t simply result in higher sales.
 Understanding implies caring.
 When customers feel heard and understood, it quickly translates to positive brand associations.

 While insurers might feel the pinch of managing communications across so many different digital platforms simultaneously, customers don’t have such a nuanced view.
 If a customer first engages with online chat, they expect all that information to carry through on any device or platform – regardless of where their next interaction is.
-Insurers have a major opportunity to invest in technology platforms that enable this seamless omnichannel experience for every customer, every time.
+Insurers have a major opportunity to invest in technology platforms, such as Smart’s Conversation Cloud that enable this seamless omnichannel experience for every customer, every time.